Avarga: History

 The place was originally called Aurag, meaning source in the Mongolian language.
-Avraga is located near the place where Genghis Khan's family lived.
-Oral tradition maintains that Börte and other family members continued to live in Avraga during the Mongol invasion of Khorazm (1218–1223).
+Avarga is located near the place where Genghis Khan's family lived.
+Oral tradition maintains that Börte and other family members continued to live in Avarga during the Mongol invasion of Khorazm (1218–1223).
 It was a collection and distribution center for goods from around the empire; but it soon proved too small and the Mongol court established the base of Karakorum.

 Under Kublai Khan and his successors, it became a shrine for the cult of the Genghis Khan.

-A 2020 study concluded that Avraga was Genghis Khan's winter base camp, based on radiocarbon chronology.
+A 2020 study concluded that Avarga was Genghis Khan's winter base camp, based on radiocarbon chronology.